 Typically, the risk is correlated with the rate of interest.
 While banks offer low-interest rates, your funds are relatively safe.
 Investing into a corporate high yield or junk bond will pay a much higher rate of interest, but your risk of loss is also much higher.

 In an environment with positive interest rates, the same environment every living person has experienced prior to the past few months, you get paid interest in exchange for lending money.
 But what if you didn’t…

 “There are no bad bonds, only bad prices,” – Frequently used phrase by bond traders, origins unknown

-Europe has recently experienced the beginnings of deflation.
+Europe has experienced the beginnings of deflation on and off for the past few years.
 This should be apparent from their economic growth numbers as well as their yield curves which include negative rates.
 Germany, Belgium, France, Denmark, Netherlands, and Switzerland all have sovereign bonds with negative rates.
-Switzerland is the only country at the moment that has a 10 year bond with a negative rate of interest.
+Switzerland has a 10 year bond with a negative rate of interest.
 Could you imagine giving a bank or the federal government your money for 10 years only to have them return it for a lesser amount?
-It may seem absurd, but that is only because you have been living in a credit based economy which has been expanding for decades.
+It may seem absurd, but that is only because you have been living in a credit-based economy which has been expanding for decades.

 What happens when the credit based economy starts to deflate?
 Despite the efforts of central banks, we will soon find out.

 In order to understand what is about to happen, take everything you know about bonds, interest rates, credit, and risk, then throw it out the window.
 You will have to unlearn these things and observe the world from a different perspective.
 We are about to enter the twilight zone of economic history.